-54. The project monitoring will be done to assess progress made by the project.
+55. The second type of monitoring will be done to assess progress made by the project.
 The research outputs will be monitored annually through individual reports presented by the collaborating institutions/partners at the national annual technical meetings, and by the combined annual project reports.

-55. At each annual meeting, the participating institutions will present their work plans and budgets for the following year.
+56. At each annual meeting, the participating institutions will present their work plans and budgets for the following year.
 The national steering committee will evaluate the documents for consistency with the goals and objectives of the project and will approve the annual work programme and budgets.

-56. The entire DMP/GEF project will be subjected to external reviews after each phase to obtain an independent assessment of progress and recommendations for completion of the project.
-In addition, a final external review will be done at the end of the project to assess its achievements and make recommendations on how to ensure its long-term sustainability.
+57. The entire DMP/GEF project will be subject to an external mid-term (2/12 years) review to obtain an independent assessment of progress and recommendations for completion of the project.
+A final external review will be done at the end of the project to assess its achievements and make recommendations on how to ensure its long-term sustainability.

-57. It is envisaged that through its capacity building activities, project staff, NGOs, rural communities and policy makers will be encouraged to disseminate lessons learnt, project results and other relevant information on sustainable use and conservation of biodiversity.
-Supervision mission by UNEP-GEF, and ICRISAT will be done annually to gauge project progress and gather and disseminate lessons learnt.
+58. It is envisaged that through its capacity building activities, project staff, NGOs, rural communities and policy makers will be encouraged to disseminate lessons learnt, project results and other relevant information on sustainable use and conservation of biodiversity.
+Supervision mission by UNEP-GEF, UNDP-GEF and ICRISAT will be done annually to gauge project progress and gather and disseminate lessons learnt.

-58. Finally all Monitoring and Evaluation activities will follow standard ICRISAT, GEF and UNEP procedures.
-To that effect, a detailed Monitoring and Evaluation Plan is provided in Annex 3.
+59. Finally all Monitoring and Evaluation activities will follow standard ICRISAT, GEF, UNDP and UNEP procedures.
+To that effect, a detailed Monitoring and Evaluation Plan will be developed by the time of CEO endorsement.